frc3512/Robot-2023/README.md

 - Swerve drive with SDS MK4 L2 modules using CANCoders and NEOs
 - New vision camera system for use with AprilTags
-- Elevator using NEOs and a REV Through Bore encoder running through the RIO
+- Elevator using NEOs and a REV Through Bore encoder running through the RIO as a relative encoder
 - Arm using NEOs and a REV Through Bore encoder set to absolute mode running through a SparkMAX
 - Intake similar to 111/1339 to pick up cubes and cones in any orientation
-- LED subsystem using the PCM to control different lighting options
+- LED subsystem using the PCM for signaling to the human player

 ## Goals of the year
 |Status|Goal|Additional Description|